Lima Memorial Health System Logo

 Mountain tick fever; Mountain fever; American mountain fever

-Colorado tick fever is a viral infection.
+Colorado tick fever (CTF) is a viral infection.
 It is spread by the bite of the Rocky Mountain wood tick (Dermacentor andersoni).

 Causes